rzaied/scSubset/README.md

 scSubset: R package to evaluate optimal cell count in single cell transcriptomics

 ## About
 scSubset is designed to help users identify the sufficient number of cells to use in their scRNA-seq experiments.
 The package interactively interrogates deposited single cell datasets and down-samples them into smaller subsets having 20%, 40%, 60% and 80% of the parent dataset, respectively.
 Clustering projections of each subset is compared to that of the reference using the adjusted Rand index (ARI) and normalized mutual information (NMI) scores.
-The degree of overlap of differentially expressed genes and conserved marker genes between subsets and the reference dataset will also be computed.
+The degree of overlap of differentially expressed genes (DEGs) and conserved marker genes (CMGs) between subsets and the reference dataset will also be computed.

 ![overview figure](https://github.com/rzaied/scSubset/blob/master/figures/overview.png)

 ## Usage Scenario